learosema/tdd-talk/src/content/slides.md

 # Snapshot tests

 - check if the markup of a component renders correctly
-- can be useful for small pieces
+- can be useful for testing small pieces of markup
 - not recommended for very complex components
 - [in-depth guide](https://jestjs.io/docs/en/snapshot-testing)